 This is Part 3 of a super-special Whiteboard Wednesday series, where we’re talking about the basics of investing.
-If you’re just now joining the party (glad you could make it!), you can click here to get caught up!

 This Is Not a Pitch.

 This Whiteboard Wednesday series is based on my book, Invest Like a Pro, and I’m going to give you all of the information from the book in video form.
 You can simply follow along with the series, or get the book on Amazon—for 99 cents—or grab it for free on Kindle Unlimited.

 … all that you have to invest, in order to get this information, is your time.
 Save your dollars for the actual investing (which I hope you’ll do very soon).

 The point of investing is to become wealthier, right?
 You have goals—like retiring, paying for a wedding or buying a car in eight years.
 Whatever it is, you need to be able to grow your wealth sufficiently to be able to make it happen.
 You invest your money (plant your seeds), and then you watch those seedlings develop until they’ve blossomed into a healthy retirement account, for example.

 So, let’s break down the components of investing that assist with growth.
 In the same way that fertile soil, sun and water affect the yield of a crop, these components affect how big your pile of money will be at the end of your investing horizon.